ansys/pyedb/doc/source/configuration/configuration_api_examples.rst

    All examples assume ``edb`` is an open :class:`Edb` session.
-   ``get_si_verse()`` is a helper that opens the *ANSYS-HSD_V1* reference design — replace it with ``Edb("your_design.aedb", ...)``.
+   ``get_si_verse()`` is a helper that opens the *ANSYS-HSD_V1* reference design.
+Replace it with ``Edb("your_design.aedb", ...)``.

-Example 1 — Coax ports with explicit solder-ball geometry
+Example 1: Coax ports with explicit solder-ball geometry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Perform a PCIe Gen4 channel cut-out, assign cylindrical solder balls on the
 BGA component, place one coax port per signal net, and add an HFSS setup with a
-linear sweep — all in about fifteen lines.
+linear sweep, all in about fifteen lines.

 .. code-block:: python

    from pyedb import Edb

-   edb = Edb("ANSYS-HSD_V1.aedb", edbversion="2026.1")
+   edb = Edb("ANSYS-HSD_V1.aedb", version="2026.1")

    # Signal nets of interest
    signal_nets = [